Rifyal-Rac/Final_Capstone_Udc/README.md

 - Sparkify_Udc_Project.ipynb: Jupyter notebook containing all the analyses, visualizations, and the model.
 - Sparkify_Udc_Project.html: An HTML export of the notebook, useful for viewing the notebook in web browsers.
 - README.md: This file, describing the contents of this repository.

+## Installation:
+The project library will included in requirement.txt file.
+You need to execute: pip install -r requirements.txt

+Library used :
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- PySpark (including pyspark.ml)

 ## Results<a name="results"></a>
 The project includes exploratory data analysis (EDA) to understand the patterns in user behavior, especially between churned and active users.
 Some key insights include: